sangwook236/SWAF/README.md

 The objective of this analysis framework is to support:
 * Machine Learning
-* Pattern Recognition
+* Statistical Inference
 * Artificial Intelligence
-* Statistical Inference
 * Data Analysis
+* Pattern Recognition
+* Computer Vision

 SWAF does integrate a lot of algorithms implemented using C#, Java, and C/C++ into a single framework.